Sanjyot22/CNN-classification-hub/README.md

 - Validation/test dataset is **must** for model training with the hub.
 - Names of category folder in both train and validation/test folder should be exactly same.
 - Names of the category folder will be used as tag for that particular class.
-- Above commands has only a few required parameters.
-Description about every dynamic parameter is briefed in "config.py".
+- Description about every dynamic parameter is briefed in "config.py".
 - Edit the default parameters in "config.py" or pass them as run-time arguments as above.
 - **Class-level image folder structure** is mentioned below:
 ```